Contemporary-Physicslab/Demolab/book/book/0 introduction/demolab.md

 We propose demonstrations to the professors and in consultation with them we select what will be shown.
 In developing, designing, and preparing the demonstrations we also make choices about how to show it effectively to our students.
 Finally we show the demonstrations during the lecture when it is the appropriate moment so it fits in with the matter taught during that lecture.

-Currently (2023) we present around 300 demonstrations every year and this number is still increasing, because more professors see and experience the benefits of our services.
-Moreover also other faculties of our Technical University Delft and teachers from outside our university found their way to our demonstration facility.
-Our Demonstration Room is booming business!
+Currently (2025) we present around 300 demonstrations every year and this number is still increasing, because more professors see and experience the benefits of our services.
+Moreover also other faculties of our Technical University Delft and teachers from outside our university have found their way to our demonstration facility.
+Our Demonstration Room is a booming business!

 (introduction)=
 ## Demonstrations